junjiem/dify-docs/en/guides/application-publishing/embedding-in-websites.md

         // key is the system variable name
         // e.g.
         // user_id: "YOU CAN DEFINE USER ID HERE",
-        // conversation_id: "YOU CAN DEFINE CONVERSATION ID HERE" },
+        // conversation_id: "YOU CAN DEFINE CONVERSATION ID HERE, IT MUST BE A VALID UUID" },
     // Optional, An object of inputs that set in the dify chatbot
     inputs: {